Influenza supports for BC Public Service employees

 Available (open) clinics are:

-• Available to any BC public service employee from any neighbouring ministry or participating eligible organization
+• Available to any BC Public Service employee from any neighboring ministry or participating eligible organization

 • Searchable in the appointment booking system (for BC Public Service employees only)